openware/peatio/README.md

 ## Barong

 Barong is an important part of [peatio.teck](https://peatio.tech/#/) stack.
-Barong provides an oAuth server specially written for our service.
+Barong provides an OAuth server specially written for our service.

 ### OAuth 2.0
 OAuth 2.0 is the industry-standard protocol for authorization.
 OAuth 2.0 supersedes the work done on the original OAuth protocol created in 2006.
 OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, mobile phones, and living room devices.
 This specification and its extensions are being developed within the IETF OAuth Working Group.

 ### Barong Levels

-In the process of verification Barong assign different levels to accounts
+In the process of verification, Barong assign different levels to accounts

 - Level 0 is default account level
 - Level 1 will apply after email verification